Isidoro Armijo: Family

-Nationality

-Mexican American.
-Said to be a Neo-Mexicano meaning the Hispanos of New Mexico.

-Famous relatives

-Jacinto Armijo was born on the 13th of Aug 1845 in Socorro, New Mexico, USA and grew up to be an attorney and territorial legislator.
-Isidoro Armijo's grandparents (Don Isidoro Armijo and Dona Catarina Montoya de Armijo) were among the first colonists to settle Dona Ana county.
+Isidoro Armijo's paternal grandparents (Isidoro Armijo and Catarina Montoya de Armijo) were among the first colonists to settle Doña Ana County.
 When Jacinto was three his family moved to Las Cruces.
 Jacinto Armijo was well educated and became a prominent political leader as well as a probate judge.

+Jacinto Armijo was born on August 13, 1845 in present-day Socorro, New Mexico and grew up to be an attorney and territorial legislator.

 Opportunities

-Isidoro Armijo had a class advantage resulting from his parents being participants of the Mexican elite.
+Armijo had a class advantage resulting from his parents being participants of the Mexican elite.
 That advantage funded and influenced his ability to attend college and having connections to get into politics as well as the judicial system in New Mexico.
 From an early age you would see Isidoro accompanying his father and Hon.
-Tranquilino and Col. J. Francisco on their trip across the territory.
-According to the Santa Fe Newspaper, “Chief Clerk Armijo says (Isidoro Amijo) looking a gentleman and a scholar, actually in a trance, spellbound, absorbing, like a sponge, taking all in.”
-Many of Isidoro Armijo's accomplishments would have been difficult to achieve if his father had not already had strong ties with those in the New Mexico community.
+Tranquilino and Col. J. Francisco on their trips across the territory.
+According to the Santa Fe Newspaper, "Chief Clerk Armijo says (Isidoro Armijo) looking a gentleman and a scholar, actually in a trance, spellbound, absorbing, like a sponge, taking [it] all in."

-Schooling
+Education

-Armijo graduated from the College of Agriculture and Mechanical Arts.
-This college is now known as New Mexico State University.
-As founded in 1888, the headquarters are in Las Cruces, New Mexico.
+Armijo graduated from the College of Agriculture and Mechanical Arts (now the New Mexico State University).